 Larches are tall trees with a widespread canopy, best suited to rural landscapes and parks where they have plenty of room to grow and spread their branches.
 Most larch tree types grow between 50 and 80 feet (15 to 24.5 m.) tall and spread as much as 50 feet (15 m.) wide.
 The lower branches may droop while the mid-level branches are nearly horizontal.
 The overall effect is similar to that of a spruce.

 Deciduous conifers are rare finds, and they are well worth planting if you have the right location.
 Although most are massive trees, there are a few types of larch trees for gardeners with less space.
 Larix decidua ‘Varied Directions’ grows 15 feet (4.5 m.) tall with irregular branches that give it a distinctive winter profile.
 ‘Puli’ is a dwarf European larch with lovely weeping branches held close to the trunk.
 It grows up to 8 feet (2.5 m.) tall, and 2 feet (0.5 m.) wide.

 Here are some standard-sized larch tree varieties:

-Growing a larch tree is as snap.
+Growing a larch tree is a snap.
 Plant the tree where it can get at least six hours of sunlight per day.
 It can’t tolerate hot summers and should not be planted in U.S. Department of Agriculture zones warmer than 6.
 Frozen winters aren’t a problem.
-Larches won’t tolerate dry soil, so water often enough to keep the soil moist.
+Larches won’t tolerate dry soil, so water them often enough to keep the soil moist.
 Use organic mulch to help the soil hold moisture.